vmware-archive/Workshop/Lab00/README.md

    ---

-1. Verify you can run the Config Server locally on your machine.
+1. Once you have installed Java, verify you can run the Config Server locally on your machine.

    Open a command window and run: